 Selflessness – the Ultimate Gift

-We don’t see this kind of selflessness much anymore - in fact, we often see the opposite.
-The events of the past two weeks have shown us that many women prefer to think of themselves first and the child they carry second.
-The horrifically large amount of testimonies throughout the #MeToo movement have shown us that many, many men are only concerned with their own sexual gratification - even at the expense of women they supposedly “love.”
+We don’t see this kind of selflessness much anymore – in fact, we often see the opposite.
+We've seen how many women prefer to think of themselves first and the child they carry second.
+The horrifically large amount of testimonies throughout the #MeToo movement have shown us that many, many men are only concerned with their own sexual gratification – even at the expense of women they supposedly “love.”
 And our world’s politics are a daily reminder that many of us use one another to get what we want.

 Stories like A Tale of Two Cities remind us that real men will lay everything on the line for those whom they love.
-More importantly, they remind us that we are all capable of love that is sacrificial.
-We are capable of loving others even when they don't love us back.
-And we are capable of desiring the good of the one we love over our own happiness - even if that might mean losing him.
+More importantly, they remind us that we're all capable of love that's sacrificial.
+We're capable of loving others even when they don't love us back.
+And we're capable of desiring the good of the one we love over our own happiness – even if that might mean losing him.

 We're capable of desiring the good of the one we love over our own happiness – even if that might mean losing him.

-I am by no means saying that we should be treated with less dignity than we deserve - that we should think only of our boyfriends or husbands (or the guy we wish was one of those things)!
-Of course, we must always ensure that we are treated with love and respect, and we should never hesitate to speak out when we are not.
+I am by no means saying that we should be treated with less dignity than we deserve – that we should think only of our boyfriends or husbands (or the guy we wish was one of those things)!
+Of course, we must always ensure that we're treated with love and respect, and we should never hesitate to speak out when we are not.

 The world wants us to put ourselves first, and we instinctively do so.
-After all, we are naturally drawn to what we believe is the highest good for ourselves, and it takes conscious effort to sacrifice our happiness for someone else.
+After all, we're naturally drawn to what we believe is the highest good for ourselves, and it takes conscious effort to sacrifice our happiness for someone else.
 Even though our culture pushes us to only do what makes us happy, we can recognize the good in lovingly putting another first.